per1234/smartpins/README.md

 ... represents any subsequent transitions (i.e. bounces) For the sake of convenience, positive logic has been chosen but if the pin were pulled up, the table would just have all the 1s and 0s reversed.

-# Supported Hardware

-**SmartPins** has been tested on the following hardware:

-* ESP-01
-* ESP-01S
-* Sonoff Basic
-* Sonoff S20
-* Sonoff SV
-* Wemos D1 mini
-* Nodedmuc v0.9

-There is no reason why it shouldn't run on any other ESP8266 boards

 # Pin types

 ## 1. **RAW**